dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 This would make both printing and prototyping easier - smaller prints, quicker turnaround, and fewer wasted prints.
 As I modelled other parts I added screw-based joins between these pieces so they could easily come apart if needed.

 First thing to sort out was sizing - the arm cannon comes up to Samus' right elbow, so this needs to fit my entire right forearm and hand, and then also have room for the nerf gun at the front.
 I measured my arm length with my hand in a fist (I had always imagined that there would be a crossbar I would hold to keep the cannon on, and have controls on), the length of the nerf gun flywheel piece, added a couple of ball-diameters to account for room for the barrel coming in and a firing mechanism, and then decided that this should all fit in the main tube - the cone and smaller tube at the front would just be for lighting and the balls flying through on their way out.
 The middle tube piece was also the easiest piece to stretch without stretching any existing detail beyond recognition.
 Next in sizing was diameter - again, this has to fit my forearm and the nerf gun, so it needs to be wide enough.
 I went to Home Depot's PVC pipe section and stuck my arm in different PVC pipes to see how tight various diameters fit, how much motion I had, how much a closed fist rubbed against the sides, and so on.
-4" was an almost perfect fit, so I scaled the model up to that and started some test prints.
+4" was an almost perfect fit on my arm, so I scaled the model up to that and started some test prints.
 If you intend to make a similar model, I recommend this method of finding out the right size for you.

 #### The nerf gun
 The hardest thing to fit was always going to be the nerf gun flywheel, and I wasn't sure how best to do this, so I printed a test cone piece and sat around measuring and modelling: